 The first thing to note is the price.
 No one is selling online to lose money.
 If it is too good to be true, then your expectations should be realistic.
 Prices should generally fall in line with the ranges listed above.
 The exceptions would be for players viewed as busts, traded players or when teams completely change their color scheme or team name.

 The next thing to look at is the overall quality.
 The stitching should be tight and not frayed or feature poor craftsmanship.
 Also, the mesh should not have huge holes.
 One easy way to distinguish fakes is based on the logos, numbers and letters.
 When comparing official jerseys to fakes, the fonts are noticeably different.
 A good practice is to compare the jersey to images where you know the jersey is real.
-Lastly, don't buy something where there is no guarantee.
+Lastly, always look for a guarantee before you buy.
 Good sellers stand behind their products and will make things right if you are not satisfied.

 A lot of confusion arises due to the differences between authentic, Swingman and replica.
 Much of the time, knockoffs will be listed as authentic or Swingman versions.
 While it is usually very easy to identify a fake in-person, it can be tough to tell online.
 Don't be afraid to ask for additional images if the listed images are not detailed enough or appear to be stock images.
 A good seller will have no issue sending those.
 It is also good to check their feedback for instances where they have been accused of selling fakes.
 Just because they have a few negative comments does not mean they are actively selling fakes.
 However, if their feedback is littered with negative comments questioning the legitimacy of the jerseys they sell, it might be good to look elsewhere.
 Unfortunately, many casual buyers do not realize they have purchased fakes so they would be unlikely to leave a negative response.